Who Is Ben Bernanke?:

 What Is the Role of the Federal Reserve Chairman?:

-Although it is the Board of the Federal Reserve that sets policy, the Chairman has traditionally taken a strong leadership role.
-Since the Chairman is appointed for four-year terms, he is expected to be more independent than an elected official, who answers to voters.
+Although it is the FOMC committee that sets and executes monetary policy, the Chairman has traditionally taken a strong leadership role.
+Since the Chairman is appointed for four-year terms, he is expected to be more independent than an elected official who answers to voters.
 This allows the Fed to take a long-term view, and not react to short-term political pressure.
 That's because the Fed's tools, such as the Fed funds rate, act slowly over six months.
 The U.S. economy is like a large ship - it needs gradual direction.
 Stop-go monetary policy causes uncertainty, which was a major reason for the 1970s stagflation.

 Bernanke and the 2008 Financial Crisis:

 As a result, banks stopped short-term lending, which was routinely done as a way to meet the Fed's reserve requirement.
 In response, the Bernanke relaxed the requirements, lowered the discount rate, and finally provided credit itself through the discount window.

 When this wasn't enough, Bernanke created the Term Auction Facility in December 2007.
 The TAF lent billions to banks, taking on bad debt as collateral.
 The TAF was meant to be temporary, until the banks marked down the bad debt and started lending to each other again.
 When this didn't happen, the TAF grew larger, reaching a peak of $1 trillion by June 2008.